-He informed his team, through a stuttering, panicked, barely audible frustration, that the regional manager was in the area for the next few days and this store was a prime target for his ruthless inspection.
+He informed his team, through a stuttering, panicked, barely audible frustration, that the regional manager was in the area for the next few days, and this store was a prime target for his ruthless inspection.

 They were ready to prove how good their store could be, and in the end, that was probably the most motivated team ever seen in the often-questionable company.

-Regrettably, he didn’t seem to notice; at each stage of his tour of the store, he could only highlight what was missing, what hadn’t been done, and asked why there wasn’t anymore.
+Regrettably, he didn’t seem to notice.
+At each stage of his tour of the store, he could only highlight what was missing, what hadn’t been done, and asked why there wasn’t anymore.

-5 Keys to Motivation
+5 Keys to Motivation for Leadership

 So, what five things can we take away from this catastrophic management blunder?

-Talk to your employees on a personal level, listen to what they have to say, and reply with relationship building in mind.
+Talk to your employees on a personal level, listen to what they have to say, and reply with relationship-building in mind.

-Celebrating achievement is always important and if you can bring a team together with your praise, you’ll strengthen their bond and build motivation tenfold.
+Celebrating achievement is always important.
+And if you can bring a team together with your praise, you’ll strengthen their bond and build motivation tenfold.

 Develop their ideas and your own.
-Identify what needs to be worked on, keep it positive and always focus on the next step.
+Identify what needs to be worked on, keep it positive, and always focus on the next step.

-- Reminder.
-As an leader it’s easy to become lost in paperwork and logistics.
-A lot of the time employees don’t get to see the bigger picture as you might.
+As a leader, it’s easy to become lost in paperwork and logistics.
+A lot of the time, employees don’t get to see the bigger picture as you might.

-Conduct a meeting with these five steps in mind, and in no time you’ll have the most motivated, fired-up team ready to do anything for you, the company, and for success.
+Conduct a meeting with these five steps in mind, and in no time, you’ll have the most motivated, fired-up team ready to do anything for you, the company, and for success.